greenkev/greenkev.github.io/_pages/about.md

 ---

 I am a roboticist who is fascinated by planning and control for agile legged robots.
+I'm particularly excited about the intersection of RL control for locomotion, model-based trajectory optimization, and whole body compliant interaction with the world.

-Professionally, I work as a software engineer at [Agility Robotics](https://agilityrobotics.com/) on locomotion motion planning for the Digit robot.
+Professionally, I work as a software engineer at [Agility Robotics](https://agilityrobotics.com/) on locomotion for the Digit robot.
+In my role at agility I work on both model-based locomotion motion planning and RL locomotion control policies.
+Some of the projects I worked on include leading an effort to rebuild a reduced order model based locomotion motion planner, development of RL step recovery controllers, migration of locomotion control logic into a behavior tree, development of learned general purpose RL locomotion control policies, and bringing up locomotion on two new major hardware revisions on a tight timeline.

-I earned my Robotics PhD at Oregon State University, advised by [Dr. Jonathan Hurst](https://mime.oregonstate.edu/people/hurst) and [Dr. Ross L. Hatton](http://www.rosslhatton.com/).
+I received my Robotics PhD from Oregon State University in 2022, advised by [Dr. Jonathan Hurst](https://mime.oregonstate.edu/people/hurst) and [Dr. Ross L. Hatton](http://www.rosslhatton.com/).
 At Oregon state I was a member of the [Dynamic Robotics Lab](https://mime.oregonstate.edu/research/drl/) where I studied modeling, control and motion planning as applied to legged robots.
 My research generally focused on methods to combine the power of deep learning, observed principles of legged locomotion from biologists and knowledge of the physics of locomotion.